leighgordy/csv-dynamodb-builder/README.md

 ### CSV Variables
 I've added support for both external JSON templates and ID generation.

-Use the following varibale within your template if you want to inject a JSON file.
+Use the following variable within your template if you want to inject a JSON file.
 ```#TEMPLATE#../data/movies/film1.json```.

 If you want to generate a unique ID as part of any field.
 Use the following variable within your CSV.